Don’t touch it, eat it or chop it: Hammerhead worms can hurt you and your pets - NewsBreak

 “Within about 10 days, the head begins to form and this may happen a few times a month.”

-Lord explained that “specialized cells” allow the worms to regenerate parts of their bodies, or “sometimes even entire new bodies from a small piece of the original worm.”Kansans continue to take on the armyworm invasion
+Lord explained that “specialized cells” allow the worms to regenerate parts of their bodies, or “sometimes even entire new bodies from a small piece of the original worm.”Armyworms: What are they, how they can tear up yards, and how to combat them

 Both Lord and Dr. Blake Layton, of Mississippi State University, recommend putting salt on the hammerhead worms.
 The worms may also dry out if left in the bright sun for a period of time.